tpflug/ISQA3420Project/DataFlowDiagramDictionary.md

 ####Externals
 1. Label : Corporate Developer
  * Description : Internal employee of the corporation who owns this system.
+Manages internal development of corporate systems and integration of external code into the company.
 2. Label : Corporate Manager
- * Description :
+ * Description : Internal employee of the corporation who owns this system.
+Manages the overall process of integrating external code into the corporations system by checking vulnerabilities against set policies and passing project information downstream to the correct people.
 3. Label : National Vulnerability Database
- * Description :
+ * Description : Large external corporation who handles the updating of a national code vulnerability database for general use.

 ####Data Stores
 1. Label : NIST CPE Information